 COVID-19 Update: While our in-person programs are temporarily suspended, we remain committed to our sibling groups and are currently working to connect brothers and sisters virtually.
 We are also maintaining communication with caregivers to ensure that our siblings have the resources they need during this extended home time.
 We are planning a return to in-person programs with our annual Camp in August 2021.

 Sibling Connections currently offers four programs for reuniting siblings who have been separated by their placement in foster care.

-Camp to Belong MA (CTB-MA): We bring over 100 siblings currently separated by foster care placements from across the state to a week-long overnight summer camp, currently held at Camp Matoaka in Smithfield, ME.
+Sibling Connections Camp: We bring over 100 siblings currently separated by foster care placements from across Massachusetts to a week-long overnight summer camp in the lakes region of Maine.

 Sibling Sundays: From October through May of each year, we offer monthly Sunday gatherings in three regions in Massachusetts including Greater Boston, Lowell/Lawrence, and Western MA.
 Gatherings include having lunch and participating in a fun activity together.
 Past activities have included hiking, backcountry yoga, bowling, arts and crafts, visits to museums, and more!

-Youth Leadership Program (YLP): As a part of CTB-MA, we have developed a Peer Leadership Training program for our campers who are “aging out” of foster care.
-The goal of the program is to provide an additional support system for our long time campers and to invite them to remain part of the CTB-MA family by becoming camp counselors after graduating from YLP at the age of 21.
+Youth Leadership Program (YLP): As a part of Sibling Connections Camp, we have developed a Peer Leadership Training program for our campers who are “aging out” of foster care.
+The goal of the program is to provide an additional support system for our long time campers and to invite them to remain part of the Sibling Connections’ family by becoming camp counselors after graduating from YLP at the age of 21.